Dowell-Lab/CDK7_inhibition/README.md

 #### Proteomics ####
 This data was generated from OV90 cells treated +/- SY-5609 for 30min or 120min, then the peptides were isolated for MS analysis.
+The associated file is prot_res, it contains the log2FC values and p-values associated with 0min vs 30min and 0min vs 120min.

 ### Within HCT116: ###
 #### PRO-seq ####